Melina Perez

-Melina Nava Perez (born March 9, 1979) is an American professional wrestler and model.
-She is best known for her time with WWE under the ring name Melina.
-Outside of WWE, Perez most recently wrestled for the National Wrestling Alliance (NWA).
+Melina Nava Perez (born March 9, 1979) is an American professional wrestler.
+She is best known for her tenure in WWE under the ring name Melina.
+Perez most recently wrestled for the National Wrestling Alliance (NWA).

 In 2000, Perez began training to be a professional wrestler at Jesse Hernandez's School of Hard Knocks, and made her debut in 2001.
 In late 2002, Perez auditioned for WWE's reality show Tough Enough III, but was eliminated in the first round, and was inspired by Al Snow to continue pursuing her wrestling career.
 In March 2004, Perez signed a contract with WWE, and was assigned to Ohio Valley Wrestling (OVW), WWE's developmental territory, where she began managing Johnny Nitro and Joey Mercury, dubbed MNM, to three reigns as WWE Tag Team Champions, as well as Nitro to two reigns as WWE Intercontinental Champion.

 Perez is a three-time WWE Women's Champion, and a two-time WWE Divas Champion.
 After winning her second WWE Divas Championship, Perez became the first woman in WWE history to become a multiple-time champion with both the Women's and Divas titles.

 Famed for her flexibility, utilized during her entrance and in her in-ring maneuvers, Perez was called "one of the best wrestlers in the world" by Bret Hart, and cited by WWE as having "perhaps the most impressive arsenal of offensive maneuvers in Diva history."

 Early life

-Melina Nava Perez was born on March 9, 1979, in the Los Angeles, California, but was raised in High Desert.
-Perez is of Spanish and Scottish descent, and speaks English and Spanish natively.
+Melina Nava Perez was born on March 9, 1979, in Los Angeles and was raised in the High Desert.
+Perez is of Mexican descent, and speaks English and Spanish fluently.

 Modeling career

-Perez began her career as a beauty pageant contestant, winning Miss Hawaiian Tropic Anaheim.
+Perez began her career as a beauty pageant contestant, winning Miss Hawaiian Tropic, Anaheim.
 During her modelling career, she has won many modelling competitions such as Group USA Bridal Show, Group USA Fashion Show, and Ms. California Belleza Latina.
 Melina was body painted by artist Mark Greenawalt for a modeling photo shoot in 2007 where she posed with her WWE Women's Championship belt.